-Sintra is an inexhaustible point of attraction for thousands of visitors.
+Sintra is an inexhaustible point of attraction in Portugal for thousands of visitors.

 Sintra was considered in 1995 as World Heritage in the category of Cultural Landscape by UNESCO, because of the perfect symbiosis between nature and built heritage.